Semantic-level Backdoor Attack against Text-to-Image Diffusion Models: Experiments

 \subsection{Experimental Results}

-\textbf{Attack effectiveness.} As shown in \cref{tab:attack_utility_defense}, SemBD achieves 100\% ASR and the highest CLIP$_p$ (28.16), demonstrating strong semantic alignment with the backdoor target.
-Its effectiveness persists across semantically equivalent paraphrases, since triggers are defined as shared semantic regions rather than fixed text patterns. \cref{fig:semBD_samples_backdoor_prompt} and \cref{fig:semantic_backdoor_result} further confirm that semantically equivalent prompts reliably activate the backdoor and are mapped to the same target region.
+\textbf{Attack Effectiveness.} \cref{tab:attack_utility_defense} shows that SemBD achieves 100\% ASR and a CLIP$_p$ of 28.16, indicating strong semantic generalization across semantically equivalent prompts, since triggers are defined as shared semantic regions rather than fixed text patterns. \cref{fig:semBD_samples_backdoor_prompt} qualitatively shows that semantically equivalent prompts with different textual forms can reliably activate the same backdoor behavior. \cref{fig:semantic_backdoor_result} further demonstrates that these prompts are aligned into the same target representation region in the projected value space, explaining the semantic generalization ability of SemBD.

-\textbf{Utility preservation.} As shown in \cref{tab:attack_utility_defense}, SemBD achieves strong utility preservation under clean prompts, maintaining both semantic alignment and image quality. \cref{fig:semBD_samples_clean_prompt} further confirms the low utility degradation.
-In contrast, IBA injects the backdoor into the CLIP text encoder, which can perturb clean prompt representations and thus harms utility, as reflected by its much lower CLIP$_c$ of 15.8 and substantially higher FID of 48.70 under clean prompts.
+\textbf{Utility Preservation.} SemBD maintains strong utility preservation under clean prompts in \cref{tab:attack_utility_defense}. \cref{fig:semBD_samples_clean_prompt} shows that the backdoored model behaves similarly to the benign model under normal usage, indicating low utility degradation.
+In contrast, IBA injects the backdoor into the CLIP text encoder, which can perturb clean prompt representations and thus harms utility, as reflected by its much lower CLIP$_c$ of 15.8 and higher FID of 48.70 under clean prompts.

-\textbf{Stealthiness.} As shown in \cref{tab:attack_utility_defense}, SemBD consistently yields lower DSR across diverse input-level defenses, indicating strong overall stealthiness.
-While IBA and BadT2I can be even lower under specific defenses (e.g., IBA on $\text{T2IShield}_\text{CDA}$: 0.20\%, IBA on $\text{T2IShield}_\text{FTT}$: 4.00\%), they remain highly detectable under others (e.g., NaviT2I: 82.95\% for IBA, 96.0\% for BadT2I).
-In contrast, SemBD is not always the minimum, but is the most stable across heterogeneous defenses, consistent with semantic-level triggers and multi-entity targets that avoid enumerable prompt patterns and reduce single-entity attention regularities exploited by current defenses.
+\textbf{Trigger Specificity.} \cref{tab:ftr_clip} quantifies the relationship between semantic similarity and FTR under compositional variants of the trigger prompt.
+We divide incomplete semantic triggers into nine prompt types, each containing 100 prompts derived from the evaluation prompts generated by GPT-5 through semantic modifications.
+Representative examples for each prompt type are provided in Appendix~\ref{app:variants-prompt-type}.
+We compute the average CLIP similarity between each prompt type and the complete semantic trigger prompts.
+Lower similarity generally leads to lower FTR, indicating that the trigger region is local and relies on the full semantic composition.
+Unrelated prompts yield zero FTR, and semantically adjacent prompts cause only limited activation.